landoodle123/Barth-site/README.md

 # Welcome to the Barth Site
 This site is the home to the great Bartholomue cat thing.
 ## Site Information
-The site was based off the great mascot of our random discord server, and thus we made it as a joke.
-Forks are allowed, but if they take too many features from out main part of the site and only change style, I will remove it.
+The site was based off the great mascot of our random discord server, and thus I made it as a joke.
 ## Why this is the best site ever
 Because it is though thats the thing
 ## Questions?